markbosire/GCP-HLS-Processing-Pipeline/README.md

 ## Clean Up

-Run the Terraform commands to clean up the infrastructure:
+Run this Terraform command to clean up the infrastructure:

 ```bash
 terraform destroy -auto-approve